FDA Approves Second CAR T-Cell Therapy for Lymphoma

 FDA’s new approval makes available another CAR T-cell therapy that “is likely to cure some patients [with DLBCL] who wouldn’t be cured with other available strategies,” Dr. Wilson said.

 The new approval was based on results from a phase 2 clinical trial, called JULIET, for people with relapsed or refractory DLBCL who previously had at least two systemic cancer treatments or a stem cell transplant.
 Novartis, the manufacturer of tisagenlecleucel, sponsored the trial.

 Study participants received chemotherapy to eliminate their existing immune cells before receiving a single infusion of tisagenlecleucel.

 Of the trial participants who could be evaluated, half had a response.
 Overall, 18% had a partial response, meaning their tumors shrank but not completely, and about one third of participants had a complete response, meaning all signs of the cancer disappeared.
 Complete responses lasted longer than partial responses.

 Study participants need to be followed for a longer period to determine how long their responses last, Dr. Wilson noted.

-In about one-quarter of the patients, tisagenlecleucel caused a severe inflammatory reaction known as cytokine release syndrome (CRS), a known side effect of CAR T-cell therapy.
-And 18% of patients had a neurological event, another common side effect of CAR T-cell therapy.
+Nearly 60% of trial participants experienced an inflammatory reaction known as cytokine release syndrome (CRS), a known side effect of CAR T-cell therapy, with 22% judged to have more severe CRS.
+And 21% of patients had a neurological event, another common side effect of CAR T-cell therapy.